apache/fury/integration_tests/cpython_benchmark/README.md

-# Fury CPython Benchmark
+# Fory CPython Benchmark

-Microbenchmark for Fury serialization in cpython
+Microbenchmark for Fory serialization in cpython

 ## Benchmark

-Step 1: Install Fury into Python
+Step 1: Install Fory into Python

 Step 2: Install the dependencies required for the benchmark script